 How To Use RankBrain To Your Advantage

-If we were targeting this keyword (which is tough and I don’t recommend it but..) we would see that all the results are basically e-commerce pages.
+If we were targeting this keyword (which is tough and I don’t recommend it) we would see that all the results are basically e-commerce pages.
 If we want to compete for this type of keyword then that’s the type of page we should probably have as well.

 I think you see what I am getting at here.
-By knowing the top 10 results we basically have a rundown of what Google is looking for in regards to that particular search.
+By knowing the first page results we basically have a rundown of what Google is looking for in regards to that particular search.
 We should use this information to help cater our sites and pages to best match what Google wants.

 Of course, this keyword being pretty difficult would require a strong domain in the golf niche but most keyword phrases we would be going after would not be this tough.
 If we were going after an easier keyword, the above tips could be enough to start really propelling your site up the rankings.